AntonyCorbett/OnlyM/README.md

 # OnlyM <img src="https://ci.appveyor.com/api/projects/status/0yvavr01rax9cus9?svg=true">

-A Media player using C# and WPF.
+A Windows Media player using C# and WPF.
 Designed for media playback at Kingdom Halls in situations where JW Library - the recommended player - is unable to be used (e.g. 3rd-party images).
 The emphasis is on ease-of-use above advanced function.
 Please report any problems in the Project Issues section.

 ![Main Window](http://cv8.org.uk/soundbox/OnlyM/Images/MainWindow.png)

+### System Requirements

+* Windows 10
+* .NET Framework 4.7 or later
+* 4GB RAM
+* 250MB Hard disk space

 ### Download